-Our long-term investments consist of ARS, and our long-term asset consists of the ARS Put.
-All of our ARS had AAA ratings at the time of purchase and principally represent interests in municipal bonds, government-guaranteed student loans, insurance notes and portfolios of securities (primarily commercial paper).
+Our investment securities consist entirely of ARS, and we have the ARS Put.
+All of our ARS had AAA ratings at the time of purchase, were originally designated as available-for-sale and principally represent interests in municipal bonds, government-guaranteed student loans, insurance notes and portfolios of securities (primarily commercial paper).
 None of the underlying collateral for our ARS consisted of subprime mortgages or collateralized debt obligations.
-At March 31, 2009, \$20.9 million of our ARS consisted primarily of municipal bonds and government-guaranteed student loan securities and \$2.2 million of our ARS consisted of private placement securities.
+At June 30, 2009, \$22.1 million of our ARS consisted primarily of municipal bonds and government-guaranteed student loan securities and \$2.1 million of our ARS consisted of private placement securities.

 The negative conditions in the global credit markets have prevented most investors, including ourselves, from liquidating certain holdings of ARS because the amount of securities submitted for sale has exceeded the amount of purchase orders for the securities.
 If there is insufficient demand for the securities at the time of the "Dutch" auction, the auction may not be completed and the interest rates may be reset to the maximum interest rate applicable to the specific securities being auctioned as per the official statement issued at the initial bond sale.
-When auctions for these securities fail, as they did throughout 2008 and during the first quarter of 2009, the investments may not be readily convertible to cash until a future auction of these investments is successful, they are redeemed or repurchased, sold through a secondary market or mature.
-During the three months ended March 31, 2009, we did not liquidate any of our ARS.

-In January 2009, we were approved by UBS for the ARS Loan in the amount of \$15.9 million and drew down the entire preapproved amount.
-In addition, in February 2009, we borrowed an additional \$2.2 million under the ARS Loan, bringing the total amount outstanding under the ARS Loan to \$18.1 million, following UBS' decision to increase our availability under the ARS Loan.
-Under the ARS Loan program, UBS may demand full or partial payment of the ARS Loan, at its sole option and without cause, at any time.
+When auctions for these securities fail, as they did throughout 2008 and during the first half of 2009, the investments may not be readily convertible to cash until a future auction of these investments is successful, they are redeemed, repurchased or sold through a secondary market, or they mature.
+Because of the lack of a primary or secondary ARS market, we designated all of our ARS as trading securities at December 31, 2008.
+At June 30, 2009, we continued to designate all of our ARS as trading securities.
+In addition, during the three months ended June 30, 2009, \$100,000 of our ARS was redeemed at par value, with the proceeds used to pay down the outstanding balance of the ARS Loan.
+At June 30, 2009, the ARS Loan balance was \$17.9 million.
+Under the ARS Loan program, UBS may demand full or partial payment of the ARS Loan, at its sole option and without cause, at any time; however, the ARS Loan would remain in full force and effect until such time that UBS provided alternative financing at substantially the same terms.
 All cash received under the ARS Loan was invested in money market accounts.
 Because the interest that we pay on the ARS Loan will not exceed the interest that we receive on the ARS pledged as security for the ARS Loan and which are held in the collateral account, we do not believe that this arrangement subjects us to additional interest rate risk.